genomescale/assessing-mcmc-convergence/README.md

 Bayesian multispecies coalescent (MSC) and multispecies network coalescent (MSNC) methods are used to infer thousands or even more parameters in a given analysis.
-For example, given a 101 taxon species tree, 99 gene trees, and one allele sampled per locus per species, there will be 100 internal nodes times 100 trees - this means 10,000 node heights must be estimated!
-Then we must also consider the other parameters like population sizes, tree topologies, substitution model parameters and so on.
+For example, given a 101 taxon species tree, 99 gene trees, and one allele sampled per locus per species, there will be 100 internal nodes for each of the 100 trees - this means 10,000 node heights must be estimated!
+Then we must consider all the other parameters like population sizes, tree topologies, substitution model parameters and so on.

 However so far we have only been inferring three parameters.
 What happens if we increase the number of parameters, but leave everything else the same?
-I implemented the MCMC algorithm for five parameters as the `mcmc_5.py` script.
+I tweaked the implementation to estimate five parameters, and this script has the filename `mcmc_5.py`.
 The filenames of the traces are of the pattern `demo5_trace_N.tsv`.
-Opening these in [Tracer](http://beast.community/tracer) revealed a similar trend to the three parameter case:
+Opening these in [Tracer](http://beast.community/tracer) revealed a trend similar to the three parameter case:

 ![alt text](example5_traces.png "MCMC traces of five parameter analyses with high and low probability densities.")

-However the differences are more extreme.
+With the green and red chains exploring the smaller and larger modes respectively... however the differences are more extreme.
 The standard deviation for the log probability was approximately 1.6 for all chains, but the difference in means was roughly 11 log units.
 This means that the log probabilities of the chains in the large mode were almost 7 standard deviations separated from chains in the small mode!
+That's 1000 times less probability density!
 Clearly as we increase the dimensionality, this pathology only gets worse.

 ## Achieving convergence